Eclipses, Cosmic Clockwork of the Ancients

 The Babylonian civil calendar was regulated by a Metonic cycle.
 The oldest record of the 223 moon Saros interval is Mesopotamian.
 The historical astronomy of Mesopotamia evidences, around 400 B.C., the celestial zodiac of 12 signs of 30 degrees each, a lunisolar calendar, a lunar synodic (full moon cycle) value of 29.530592644 days (as a fraction), knowledge of the Metonic and Saros eclipse cycles, eclipse record keeping, and use of arithmetical progressions for accurate eclipse prediction.

 The Mesopotamian achievements evidence a long history of observations and the most advanced astronomy documented for the time.
-A great number of Mesopotamian astronomical texts from the last three centuries B.C. include eclipse records, evidence of sexagesimal place value notation, and the use of zero.
+A great number of Mesopotamian astronomical texts from the last three centuries B.C. include evidence of sexagesimal place value notation, eclipse records, and the use of zero.

 "... the eclipse observations made by medieval Arab astronomers are among the most accurate and reliable data from the whole of the pre-telescopic period."
 Stephenson (1997:456)

 Astronomy also flourished in the Middle East and India during Europe's Dark Age.
 The 500 A.D.
-Indian book on astronomy, The Àryabhatiya of Àryabhata, evidences accurate astronomical knowledge in South Asia, in particular the precise sidereal ratio of the readily-observed rotations and lunar orbits. Àryabhata provided numerical and geometrical methods for calculating eclipses.
+Indian book on astronomy, The Àryabhatiya of Àryabhata, evidences accurate astronomical knowledge in South Asia, in particular the precise sidereal ratio of the readily-observed earth rotations and lunar orbits. Àryabhata provided numerical and geometrical methods for calculating eclipses.

 Eclipse calculations are evidenced by the Anikythera mechanism, a sophisticated mechanism dating from the 2nd century B.C and discovered near Crete in 1,900 by sponge divers.
 The mechanism's dials include a Metonic cycle calendar and a Saros eclipse-prediction dial with prediction glyphs.
 A Greek text by Archimedes on astronomical mechanisms has not survived.
 Homer's The Odyssey reports the 1,178 B.C. solar eclipse, "... the Sun has perished out of heaven, and an evil mist hovers over all."

 The May 28, 585 B.C. total eclipse predicted by Thales in Asia Minor is the beginning of the Greek Classical Period.
 Greek historical documents evidence the role of Egyptian and Mesopotamian astronomy in Greek science.
 Ptolemy's Almagest included Babylonian observations of six solar eclipses, the earliest eclipse dating to 721 B.C.
 The Almagest also includes Egyptian sidereal observations of the moon and employs a Callippic calendar to date them.

 Greek astronomer Meton and his associate Euctemon instituted a 19-year-eclipse calendar in Athens on the summer solstice of 432 B.C.
 Callippus' calendar cycle began astronomically in 330 B.C. on a start date when summer solstice and the lunar month beginning nearly coincided.
 In 330 B.C., new moon on June 28 was at 1:44 A.M.
 U.T. while solstice was close to midnight, less than two hours earlier.
 Geminus reports Callippus corrected the 19-year cycle, deducting one day every four Metonic periods.
 Apparently, Callippus knew of the one day difference between days per orbit and days per year every 4 Metonic cycles.
 This infers Callippus observed the Metonic cycle against sidereal reference.
 Aristarchus (Aristarchos) of Samos proposed a heliocentric solar system in 297 B.C.
 In the second century B.C.
 Hipparchos understood the elliptic orbit of the moon and precession of the equator.

 "... the god visits the island every nineteen years, the period in which the return of the stars to the same place in the heavens is accomplished."
-Diodorus Siculus
+Diodorus Siculus "the Greeks [who] use the nineteen-year cycle ...

 are not cheated of the truth."
 Diodorus Siculus